|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 That contributing factor is the characteristics of the adapting group, or neighborhood.
 By that, I mean the neighborhood is low-income, middle-aged and white.
 Thus, these characteristics create no social support system for Javier, as he shares few of these characteristics.
 Finally, the last factor contributing to Javier’s acculturative stress are the characteristics of the acculturating individual, Javier himself.
 Javier refuses to learn English.
 This refusal to learn English continues to keep him isolated from his neighborhood and potential sources of support.

 The therapist found encouraging Javier to vent his frustration during their sessions to be beneficial.
 This in combination with Rational Emotive Therapy (RET) became an effective tool in Javier’s enrollment in free language courses.
 RET was used to point out to Javier that it is irrational to expect to live a stress-free life when you refuse to learn to speak the language.

 Do you have a culturally different client like Javier who seems to be experiencing acculturative stress?
 Would Rational Emotive Therapy be beneficial for your client?
 What ethical implications might this have on you?
 The ACA Code of Ethics states, "Counselors respect diversity and must not discriminate against clients because of age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital status, or socioeconomic status."

-On this track we have discussed acculturative stress, as well as compared acculturative stress to "Culture Shock."
+In this section, we have discussed acculturative stress, as well as compared acculturative stress to "Culture Shock."

-On the next track we will discuss the modification of three common counseling microskills.
+In the next section, we will discuss the modification of three common counseling microskills.